osaukh/subspace-configurable-networks/README.md

 Replace `output` with the path to the output folder.

-To run the code to train the baselines (One4All, Inverse and One4One), the specified network architecture should be `mlpb`.
+To train the baselines (One4All, Inverse and One4One), the specified network architecture should be `mlpb`.
 The other parameter values are kept the same.

 ```
 CUDA_VISIBLE_DEVICES=0 \